Targets

 How does 1eyeᴬᴵ use ICPs with signals?

-When a company signal comes in, 1eyeᴬᴵ evaluates the company against your ICPs.
-If it matches, the company may show an ICP badge and explanation.
+When a contact's company shows website activity, 1eyeᴬᴵ evaluates the company against your ICPs.
+If it matches, the contact's card may show an ICP badge and explanation.

 How does 1eyeᴬᴵ use ICPs with target lists?

-You can source companies by ICP and build target lists around specific company segments.
+You can filter for contacts by ICP and build target lists around specific company segments.

 How do I improve ICP quality?